Newtown, County Laois

 Newtown lies close to the border between Counties Laois and Kilkenny at the point where the R430 regional road from Abbeyleix to Carlow crosses the N78 from Kilkenny to Athy.
+The village is 12 km west of Carlow town.
 As of the 2016 census, the village had a population of 269 people.

 The local Gaelic Athletic Association club, Crettyard, has its grounds and clubhouse at Newtown Cross.